WHERE CAN I GET A RECYCLING BIN?

 WHAT IS THE PROPER WAY TO DISPOSE OF OLD MEDICINE AND PRESCRIPTIONS?

 DO NOT flush them down the toilet or sink!
 Please bring them to the Greenfield Police Department, 321 High Street and deposit in bin located in the Lobby.
 The Police Station is open 24 hours, 7 days a week.
+This service is available year round.

 HOW DO I DISPOSE OF HAZARDOUS WASTES?